NIH-NEI/gdb/README.md

 </div>

 *__Figure 1:__ Performance profile of all benchmarked tools, averaged across 8 datasets.
 The plot highlights the unique analytical profile of the IAN framework, which excels in Discovery & Synthesis.*

 ---

-## How the Benchmark Works

-The ODB methodology evaluates tools against the curated ground truth.
-The final ranking is produced through a multi-step process designed to reward scientific rigor.

-1.  **12 Standardized Tasks:** Each tool is assessed on a suite of tasks, ranging from high-fidelity data extraction (e.g., `Hub Gene Identification`) to high-level abstractive reasoning (e.g., `System Model Reconstruction`).
-2.  **Quantitative Scoring:** Over 15 distinct metrics are calculated, including NDCG (Normalized Discounted Cumulative Gain) for ranking, Jaccard Similarity for set fidelity, and Cosine Similarity for semantic textual alignment.
-3.  **"Groundedness-Weighted" Composite Score:** To generate a final ranking, we developed the "Grounded Reasoning Score."
-This composite score assigns higher weights to tasks that require structured, verifiable reasoning and are resistant to ungrounded hallucination (e.g., `System Model`, `Hub Gene Annotation`).
-Free-form narrative tasks, where fluent but ungrounded answers can score deceptively high, are weighted lower.

----